ToastedDev/toasted.dev/src/content/blog/dear-matheus.md

 ## Credits

 Before we get into this, I'd like to thank [Galvin/Stats100](https://youtube.com/@Stats100), [Charlie from the MrBeast Stats crew](https://twitter.com/charlieashfordd), and [GNZGUY](https://youtube.com/@GNZGUY) for helping me get all of the evidence for this.
-It's pretty hard to get evidence from a group chat you were kicked out ofjust because you didn't want to tell someone a secret.
+It's pretty hard to get evidence from a group chat you were kicked out of just because you didn't want to tell someone a secret.

 ## Chapter 1: The Backstory